ucd-cepb/textnet/paper.md

 The network-level attributes output from export\_to\_network can also be analyzed against exogenous metadata that has been collected separately by the researcher regarding the different documents and their real-world context.
-The extracted networks, with their collections of verb attributes, node attributes, edge incidences, and edge attributes, can also be analyzed through a variety of tools, such as an Exponential Random Graph Model, to determine the probability of edge formation under certain conditions.
-A Temporal Exponential Random Graph Model could also shed light on the changes of a document over time, such as the multiple versions of the groundwater sustainability plan in this example.
+The extracted networks can also be analyzed through a variety of tools, such as an Exponential Random Graph Model or a Temporal Exponential Random Graph Model.

 ## Vignette